 Each option must be weighed against what the state can afford in challenging economic times.
-The selling of revenue bonds is the most straight forward approach when stable revenue backing such as lottery funds exists.
-If, however, financial institutions can be encouraged to provide more student loans via a loan loss reserve program, then this would likely serve as the most affordable option for the state.
-The challenge would be whether a significant number of financial institutions could be encouraged to participate.
+The selling of revenue bonds may be the most straightforward approach when a stable revenue source, such as Lottery proceeds, exists.

+If, however, financial institutions can be encouraged to provide more student loans via a loan loss reserve program, then this likely would serve as a more affordable option for the state.
+The question would be whether a significant number of financial institutions could be encouraged to participate.